Uchenna1-dev/file_organiser/README.md

 ├── Videos/
 │   ├── clip.mp4
 │
-└── Archives/
+├── Archives/
-    ├── project.zip
+│   ├── project.zip
+│
+└── Other/
+    ├── randomfile.xyz

 ## Customisation

-Edit the file_types dictionary in the script to adjust which extensions belong to each
-category:
+You can edit the file categories and extensions directly in the script by modifying the dictionary below:

 file_types = {
     "Documents": [".pdf", ".docx", ".txt", ".xlsx"],